Chart Color Schemes

 East Brisbane's young demographic places it in the bottom 15% of areas nationwide

-East Brisbane's median age is 33 years, which is slightly younger than Greater Brisbane's average of 36 years and significantly lower than the national average of 38 years.
+East Brisbane's median age is 33 years, which is younger than Greater Brisbane's average of 36 years and significantly lower than Australia's national average of 38 years.
 Compared to Greater Brisbane, East Brisbane has a higher proportion of residents aged 25-34 (27.3%) but fewer residents aged 5-14 (6.4%).
 This concentration of 25-34 year-olds is well above the national average of 14.5%.
-According to post-2021 Census data, the proportion of residents aged 25-34 has grown from 25.4% to 27.3%, while the proportions for those aged 15-24 have declined from 16.3% to 14.4%, and those aged 5-14 have dropped from 7.6% to 6.4%.
-Demographic modeling indicates that East Brisbane's age profile will significantly evolve by 2041, with the strongest projected growth in the 45-54 cohort (30%), adding 250 residents to reach a total of 1,094.
-Conversely, population declines are projected for the 5-14 and 0-4 age cohorts.
+According to post-2021 Census data, the proportion of East Brisbane's population aged 25-34 has grown from 25.4% to 27.3%, while the proportions of those aged 15-24 and 5-14 have declined to 14.4% and 6.4% respectively, down from 16.3% and 7.6%.
+By 2041, demographic modeling suggests significant changes in East Brisbane's age profile.
+The 45-54 cohort is projected to grow by 29%, adding 248 residents to reach a total of 1,094.
+Conversely, population declines are projected for the 5-14 and 0-4 cohorts.